Team-Over-Zero/UML-Diagrammer/Changlog.md

 ## [0.3.0] - 2022-04-10
 ### Added
- - Refactored database backend with working post, put, and get request
+ - Refactored database backend with working post, put, and get requests
+   - Added Database_Client and RequestController.
+Database_Client is a javalin
+   server that listens to get and post requests and initiates and manages database connections and allows frontends to save and load data from our hardcoded project database.
+RequestController is a helper class that does the grunt work of the listener logic.
+These will soon be spun out into their own package (or used by a distinct service) as this pair of classes creates a distinct microservice.
+   - Added HTTP_Client.
+This class essentially wraps the HttpClient apache library and creates specific methods that our frontends can use for their purposes.
+This includes object instantiation, fetch, and deletion, and will eventually including object updating request as well.
+Frontends can call methods like
+   - "createNodeOnPage()" and send in their page ids and node json strings as parameters and HTTP_Client will deal with the connections and return a response string to the fronted for it to process.

- - App UI edge connections, updated SVGs, editable nodes, moving edges
+ - JavaFx now has UI edge connections, updated SVGs, editable nodes, moving edges

- - Various test for the backend, sever, and UI
+ - Various tests for the backend, sever, and UI were implemented.
+Initial testing of microservice connections was done, and javafx now has UI tests.

- - Wiki documentation refactored to reflect system
+ - Wiki documentation refactored to reflect system.
+   - Class Diagram Updated
+   - Wiki Updated

- - Refactored web app to use a diffrent library
+ - Refactored web app to use a different library
+ - Reworked Objects to have a frontend "UI" Copy.
+Since we do not want to instantiate ActiveJDBC objects on the frontend, we store details of nodes and edges in UI objects that hold data and have json functions.
+For every Object in our backend, there is now a UI copy of it that doesn't implement ActiveJDBC.
+ - Added A multitude of backend helper objects
+   - Created CustomJsonDeserializer.
+This class helps with the parsing and hydration of json objects and is heavily used by RequestController.
+   - Created TypeRegistry, EdgeTypeDeserializer, and NodeTypeDeserializer.
+These are not really used at the moment but if refactored could be a different way to approach deserialization.

 ## [0.2.0] - 2022-03-21
 ### Added